CalthorpeAnalytics/uf-ts-codetest-1/README.md

 Thank you for your interest in a Software Engineering position with UrbanFootprint!

-This exercise is designed to test your knowledge of Client/Server interaction over HTTP, manipulating data, and familiarity with React.
+This exercise is designed to test your knowledge of typescript by presenting a "simple" working application that lacks typesafety even though typescript is installed.

-While the React app uses a Mapbox component, prior knowledge of Mapbox isn't necessary to produce a solution.
+While the React app uses a Mapbox component, prior knowledge of Mapbox isn't central to work on this problem.
+But understanding basic geographical ploting (eg longitudal and latitude) is necessary.

 This app was scaffolded using [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) and uses a React wrapper for Mapbox called [react-map-gl](https://visgl.github.io/react-map-gl/).

+## Goal: Measuring success

+This application is functionally complete.
+You have 45 minutes to either implement or document (ie place "TODO") areas of improvement.
+The criteria is as follows:

+1. Accuracy: How accurate is the typing information in the codebase?
+2. Safety: How likely is a future developer to use a component incorrectly?
+3. Proportional: How much do the changes impact the other criteria relative to the effort involved?

+This is a pairing exercise!
+That means we want you to ask questions to clarify how things are expected to work and talk aloud as you consider different solutions.
+The interviewers will help point out syntax errors and give you hints if you get stuck.
+You are free to use the internet to look up APIs.

 ### What this app does
 1. There is an API endpoint to request city data